c-neto/ansible-setup-my-workstation/README.md

-# ansible-configure-fedora
+# ansible-configure-my-workstaion

-Ansible Playbook to configure my personal Fedora workstation :rocket:
+Ansible Playbook to configure my personal Fedora and MacBook workstation :rocket:

 It will be configured:

-- Configure snapd;
-- Configure dconf settings (keybing, shortcuts, gnome extensions configs...)
+- Configure dconf settings like keybing, shortcuts, gnome extensions configs (when _Gnone_ system)
 - Install programming languages and IDE (Rust, Go, Pycharm, VSCode);
 - Install productivity utilities (flameshot, htop, tilix, and others...)
 - Terminal prompt with custom theme of ZSH + Starship